kingston0420/Python-String-Encoder-Decoder/README.md

 # Python-String-Encoder-Decoder
-This project include code with Caesar Cipher and Vigenère Cipher where we encode message and decode message.
+This project include code with Caesar Cipher and Vigenère Cipher where I create to encode message and decode message.